20tab/UnrealEnginePython/docs/Material_API.md

 Creating a Material Instance Dynamic
 ------------------------------------

-You can create a MID (Material Instance Dynamic) from a material instance:
+You can create a MID (Material Instance Dynamic) from a material (or material instance):

 ```python
 mid = self.uobject.create_material_instance_dynamic(material_instance)